Know an Outstanding Teacher, Supporting Staff Member or Principal?

 Awards season has arrived!
 Nominations are open for several competitions to honor exceptional teachers, support staff and principals.
 They are—

-The Washington Post Teacher of the Year Award: The Washington Post Teacher of the Year Award recognizes a full-time teacher in prekindergarten through Grade 12 who instills in students a desire to learn and achieve.
+The Washington Post Teacher of the Year Award (formerly the Agnes Meyer Outstanding Teacher Award): The Washington Post Teacher of the Year Award recognizes a full-time teacher in prekindergarten through Grade 12 who instills in students a desire to learn and achieve.
 Each nominee must have a minimum of five years teaching experience, three of which must be in MCPS.
 This teacher also must understand the individual needs of students, encourage their talents and foster their self-esteem.
 He or she will demonstrate a thorough knowledge of the subject matter and possess the ability to share it effectively with students.
 The nominee fosters cooperative relationships with his/her colleagues and the community and demonstrates outstanding leadership qualities.
 The winner will receive a trophy, a $7,500 monetary award and a profile in The Washington Post.
-Deadline: 4 p.m. on Friday, Jan.
-4, 2019
+Deadline: Friday, Jan.
+3, 2020

-The Washington Post Principal of the Year Award: This award recognizes principals who go beyond the day-to-day demands of their position to create an exceptional educational environment.
+The Washington Post Principal of the Year Award (formerly the Distinguished Educational Leadership Award): This award recognizes principals who go beyond the day-to-day demands of their position to create an exceptional educational environment.
 In presenting these awards, The Washington Post Company Educational Foundation hopes to encourage excellence in school leadership and contribute in a substantive way to the improvement of education in the Washington metropolitan area.
 Nominations may be submitted by teachers, students, former students, parents, administrators or the general public.
 The winner will receive a trophy, a $7,500 monetary award and a profile in The Washington Post.
-Deadline: 4 p.m. on Friday, Jan.
-4, 2019
+Deadline: Friday, Jan.
+3, 2020

 The Shirley J. Lowrie Thank You for Teaching Award: The Shirley J. Lowrie “Thank You for Teaching” Award honors extraordinary elementary school teachers who have a deep dedication to the teaching profession.
 These elementary school teachers, prekindergarten through Grade 5, must work directly with students in the classroom on a daily basis, demonstrate a thorough knowledge of the subject matter, and effectively communicate that subject matter to students.
 The nominee should be a teacher who goes the extra mile to ensure that students receive the support they need to succeed.
-Deadline: 4 p.m. on Friday, Jan.
-4, 2019
+Deadline: Friday, Jan.
+3, 2020

 The Superintendent’s Annual Mark Mann Excellence and Harmony Award: Established in 1991, this award honors MCPS principals who excel in promoting academic excellence, positive human relations and community outreach.
 These qualities were exemplified by Mark Mann, a former principal of Parkland Junior High School, who died in 1988.
 Nominations made in previous years may be resubmitted.
-Deadline: 4 p.m. on Friday, Jan.
-4, 2019
+Deadline: Friday, Jan.
+3, 2020

-The Supporting Services Employee of the Year Award is given to a supporting services employee who has made an outstanding contribution to MCPS.
+Nominations are being accepted for the 2019 Supporting Services Employee of the Year, given to a supporting services employee who has made an outstanding contribution to MCPS.

 The winning employee must exemplify the motto, “Education Works Because We Do.”
 The award is given by SEIU Local 500.